trekhleb/javascript-algorithms/README.md

   * `A` [Bellman-Ford Algorithm](src/algorithms/graph/bellman-ford) - finding the shortest path to all graph vertices
   * `A` [Floyd-Warshall Algorithm](src/algorithms/graph/floyd-warshall) - find the shortest paths between all pairs of vertices
   * `A` [Regular Expression Matching](src/algorithms/string/regular-expression-matching)
-* **Backtracking** - similarly to brute force, try to generate all possible solutions, but each time you generate next solution you test if it satisfies all conditions, and only then continue generating subsequent solutions.
+* **Backtracking** - similarly to brute force, try to generate all possible solutions, but each time you generate the next solution you test if it satisfies all conditions, and only then continue generating subsequent solutions.
 Otherwise, backtrack, and go on a different path of finding a solution.
 Normally the DFS traversal of state-space is being used.
   * `B` [Jump Game](src/algorithms/uncategorized/jump-game)